yezhuoyang/Pintos/doc/project1.md

 #### SYNCHRONIZATION

-> Think about, in the general case, the possible concurrent threads of execution involved in the pieces of code for the Alarm Clock, and the synchronization needed to provide a correct solution to the problem.

 > A3: How are race conditions avoided when multiple threads call
 > `timer_sleep()` simultaneously?
 How are race conditions avoided when a timer interrupt occurs
 > during a call to `timer_sleep()`?